yizhao3721/hate-crimes-analysis/README.md

 # Hate Crimes Analysis

+### Authors
+Jenny Gu and Yijiang Zhao

+### Date
+May 14, 2019

+### Purpose

 Math23C Final Project

-Authors: Jenny Gu and Yijiang Zhao
-Date: May 14, 2019

-# Prevalence of Hate Crimes in Modern Society
 We analyzed a data set which detailed all instances of hate crime reported to the **UCR** (Uniform Crime Reporting) and the **NIBRS** (National Incident-Based Reporting System) from 2000 until 2017.
 These crimes ranged anywhere from intimidation to violent crimes, and were based on various biases, such as race, gender, sexuality, religion, etc.

+# Prevalence of Hate Crimes in Modern Society

 ## Contingency Tables of Race of Perpetrator vs. Race of Victim
 One important issue and concern was that surrounding race-based hate crime.